IB Diploma Programme (DP)

 Applicants with a Finnish Basic Education Certificate

 • The selection of new pre-DP-students is based on previous academic records.
 If the applicant has a Finnish basic education certificate, the grade average of academic subjects in this diploma is considered.
 Mathematics and English grades have double weighing.
+If the applicant has a Finnish Basic Education certificate, but the language of instruction has been Finnish/Swedish, he/she must take the entrance exam in May 2025.
+The invitation to the test will be sent out on the basis of the application forms submitted.

-The deadline for applications is by the 19th of March 2024 at the latest.
+• The deadline for applications is by the 18th of March 2025 at the latest.
 Please fill in the online application form below.

 Online application for the pre-IB Diploma programme